 Equations \eqref{eqn:rho:defn}, \eqref{eqn:delta:stochastic upper bound}, and \eqref{eqn:rho:stochastic upper bound}, together with Lemma \ref{lemma:Regret:Term 2}, lead to

 as $L\to\infty$.
 Upon combining the above two displays,

 as $L\to\infty$. \end{proof}

-\section{{Numerical experiments}}
+\section{Numerical experiments}

-In the preceding sections, we provided a comprehensive mathematical analysis of our stochastic optimization algorithm.
+In the preceding sections, we provided a comprehensive mathematical analysis of our {SGD-based online learning algorithm}.
 Section~\ref{subsection:numerical_experiments:impact_of_service_time_distribution} empirically investigates how the service-time distribution influences the optimal price $p^*$.
 In Section~\ref{subsection:numerical_experiments:convergence_rate}, we study the algorithm's performance through a series of illustrative examples that demonstrate its convergence behavior.
-Subsequently, in Section~\ref{subsection:numerical_experiments:window_size}, we investigate the empirical impact of different window size choices on the convergence rate toward the optimal price, offering insights into how this parameter influences algorithmic efficiency.
-We investigate two examples of joining functions: the exponential form of Example~\ref{example: Psi and H}, and the following polynomial form.
+Subsequently, in Section~\ref{subsection:numerical_experiments:window_size}, we examine how different window size choices affect the convergence rate toward the optimal price, providing insight into their influence on algorithmic efficiency.
+We consider two examples of joining functions: the exponential form from Example~\ref{example: Psi and H}, and the following {power-law} form.

 \begin{example} For $\theta_1, \theta_2 > 0$, suppose that $H(p, V) = \left(1+\theta_1 p^2 + \theta_2 V^2\right)^{-1}$ is the joining probability of a customer when the admission price is $p$, and the prospective waiting time is $V$. $\blacklozenge$ \end{example}